 There are a few diverse areas within the city that you can choose to live in, depending on what suits you.
 Stockbridge is a go-to place for families, Leith has a wealth of apartments and food and drink gems, making it popular with young residents.
 For a village feel, investigate Morningside and Bruntsfield.

 Edinburgh has a large student population, and while students do not dominate the city, they certainly help to stimulate its nightlife.
 You’ll find an array of high-end cocktail bars in which to whet your whistle: whether you head underground to the speakeasy-style Panda & Sons, or enjoy the minimalist vibes of the well-established Bramble, you’ll be in for a classy night.

 If you prefer pubs to cocktail bars, Edinburgh will also serve you well.
 In a city that is ever-respectful of history and tradition you’ll find a number of old boozers with quintessential Scottish charm.
 Head to the Bow Bar in the Old Town for an extraordinary range of real ales and whiskies, or kick back in style with a pint at the Cumberland Bar.
-The Cafe Royal epitomizes the architectural delights of Edinburgh, and is certainly a beautiful spot to enjoy a beer on a winter's evening.

 - Spend your summer catching some of the best up-and-coming theatre and comedy at the Edinburgh Fringe Festival, in which bars, theatres and more obscure venues across the city are transformed into performance spaces for a few weeks.

 - Satisfy your outdoors cravings by climbing Arthur’s Seat, a long-extinct volcano.